Mofo50C/VaprApp/README.md

 - run `rails db:setup` (just to be safe)
 - run `rails s` for development server

+## troubleshooting

-if for any reason yarn could not be found install using: `npm install --global yarn`
+If for any reason yarn could not be found install using: `npm install --global yarn`

+(Windows) If an error like this is encountered when doing `yarn install`:

+> cannot be loaded because running scripts is disabled on this system

+- please try running this command in powershell as administrator: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`